-Description: The Dimond business district is thriving!
+Description: The Dimond business district is growing stronger!
 We are working hard to market properties in cooperation with landlords and owners, and to assist potential tenants and owners by connecting them to appropriate city, county and business resources.
-Keeping the lines of communication open between business owners, potential owners, landlords and tenants is key.
-We also partner with the Dimond Business & Professional Association (Dimond merchants) and stay in touch with new owners to make sure they are moving along smoothly with new developments.
+Keeping the lines of communication open among business owners, potential owners, landlords and tenants is key.
+We also partner with the Dimond Merchants Association and stay in touch with new owners to make sure they are moving along smoothly with new developments.

 Public Safety Committee

-Purpose: To work to deter, and to respond to, crime in our neighborhood.
-We want merchants, residents, and shoppers ALL to feel safe as they visit, patronize, or just pass through our neighborhood.
+Purpose: The Public Safety Committee works to deter, and to respond to, crime in our neighborhood, so that merchants, residents, and shoppers enjoy and feel safe as they visit, patronize, or just pass through our neighborhood.
 The committee is also working on pedestrian, bicycle, and motor vehicle safety.

 In summer 2021, the committee conducted its first-ever Dimond Pubic Safety Survey to gather feedback from the community on the safety issues more important to them.
 See the survey results.